tanaka-lusengo/builders-collective-client/README.md

 Install the dependencies and devDependencies and start the server.

-This application requires the below .env environment variables to run as seen on .env.example:
+This application requires the below environment variables to run as seen on .env.example:

 - REACT_APP_DB_URL = "URL"
 - REACT_APP_SOCKET_SERVER = "URL"